deanturpin/germs.dev/posts/coding-test.md

 # Interview coding tests

-1. Listen - usually all the information in the question is useful
+1. Listen: usually all the information in the question is useful
-1. Example - make examples larger, avoid special cases
+1. Example: make examples larger, avoid special cases
-1. Brute force - better to have brute force than nothing at all; don't necessarily code it, maybe just state the runtime
+1. Brute force: better to have brute force than nothing at all; don't necessarily code it, maybe just state the runtime
 1. Optimise
 1. Walk through your algorithm
 1. Code
-1. Test - use small test cases, then edge cases
+1. Test: use small test cases, then edge cases
-1. Analyse and optimise - check for loops, maths, walk through the code, not the algorithm
+1. Analyse and optimise: check for loops, maths, walk through the code, not the algorithm

 ## Whiteboard
 - Use straight lines